WatDuhHekBro/VoidBot/README.md

 # To-Do

 - A refactor is absolutely necessary given the kludge of figuring things out
-- Dev mode to suppress logs?
-Also restore `DEV_GUILD` for test bot, replaces functionality of `./voidbot register/clear`
 - /list-emotes backup (sends JSON file for backup purposes)
 - Create user-defined emote aliases?
 Users can also block out emotes they choose
 - User Menu: Info (for the bot, it'll prompt you to choose between a user guide or info about the bot, the code, maybe the dev server, etc. (can define in .env maybe?))